 The knee also contains shock-absorbing cartilage.
-Cartilage is a smooth substance at the end of our bones and allows them to move fluidly and functionally with each other as a joint.
-The knee also has two special rings of cartilage in each knee for additional shock absorption: the (inner) medial meniscus and (outer) lateral meniscus.
+Cartilage is a smooth substance at the end of our bones, allowing them to move fluidly and functionally with each other as a joint.
+The knee joint also has two special rings of cartilage in each knee for additional shock absorption: the (inner) medial meniscus and (outer) lateral meniscus.

 Additionally, the knee joint is surrounded by other connective tissue that creates a joint capsule, muscles, and tendons.
 Muscle groups include: